 We no longer just learn how applications work, instead we build our own using Python!
 Pupils respond to this challenge with imagination, initiative and energy and by creating sophisticated mobile applications for businesses to advertise forthcoming events, broadcast results and record outcomes, while other programming challenges have involved cryptography and encryption.

 Challenge & Extension: A lunchtime Computer Programming Club offers the opportunity to further explore topics such as encryption, cyber security and their impact on our daily lives.
+The department Twitter feed @StGabsComputing is also used to share relevant news stories and extension activities.
 Pupils also take part in external competitions.